Information about what to expect as an inventor working with OTL can be found in:

 1. Disclosure.
 During disclosure, the inventors provide a description of the technology and an explanation of the critical solution it could provide to benefit society by submitting an Invention and Technology Disclosure Form to OTL.
 Submitting this information creates a record of the invention (descriptive information), the inventor(s) involved, who sponsored the work, and public disclosures and publications.
 (See America Invents Act).
 For inventions coming out of a particular principal investigator's (PI) laboratory, the PI's authorization is required even if the PI is not an inventor.

 2. Associate Assignment.
 Disclosures received by OTL are logged in, assigned a docket number, and assigned to a specific associate for management.
 This associate is responsible for all actions relating to the docket going forward.
-The associate is usually paired in a team with a licensing liaison/assistant who will assist in managing the invention.

 3. Evaluation.
 The associate will meet with the inventor(s).
 Together they will discuss the invention and make a preliminary evaluation of manufacturing feasibility, patentability, novelty, potential applications, and possible markets.
 Because patenting an invention is expensive, sometimes the associate decides not to pursue the commercialization of an invention.
 If the invention is pursued, a preliminary licensing strategy will be developed.